wilbeibi/s3router/README.md

 # s3router

+ ⚠️ **WARNING: This project is not production-ready.
+Major refactoring in progress.**

 `s3router` is a lightweight `http.RoundTripper` that routes S3-compatible HTTP traffic between two storage endpoints (`primary` & `secondary`) using a simple YAML configuration.

 Designed for robust and flexible cloud storage scenarios, it supports: